Togo and Benin - Voodoo Ceremony with Masks and Dance

 Free Day

-Today, we dedicate ourselves once more to free time and personal adventures.
+Today, we once again dedicate ourselves to leisure and personal time.

 Meals: breakfast.

-Overnight stay at Hotel Casa del Papa or a similar place (all rooms come with private bathrooms and air-conditioning).
+Overnight stay at Casa del Papa hotel or similar (all rooms have en-suite facilities and air conditioning).

 Day 13